premshree/use-pagination-firestore/README.md

 provides _non cumulative_ pagination and does _not_ maintain references to previous documents, so it might be suitable for large document sets.

+## Support for Firebase 9

+Versions 0.6.x add support for Firebase 9 and are backwards _incompatible_ with previous versions of Firebase.
+For support for Firebase 8.x, use versions 5.x of `use-pagination-firestore`.

 ## Install

 ```